At the end of this article is a list of some of the titles of my 'scribblings' on my blog. A click on any title would open the chosen 'scribbling'.

 Studying hard to keep ahead in the rat-race of NEET itself is a humongous "pressure."
 The pressure is put on from the first standard of the school education !!
 Is the “HERD PRESSURE” due to “MONEY PRESSURE” ?
 No amount of spin or gloss would hide the bitter truth.
 In the prevailing economic situation, children are "pressurised" to get into a profession which is supposed to yield good economic returns.
 Medical profession is rated, at present, as one among the top of such ones.
 Hence, there are more than 20 lakh NEET candidates for one lakh MBBS seats in 2024.
 Not all these children are keen on studying medicine.
 It is mostly the parents' ambition that makes one as a doctor.

-One may choose this profession for varying reasons -- to serve the suffering humanity, to excel in treating patients, to make a good name and fame, to enter into academics to find cures for incurable diseases, to educate in medical schools, to establish huge hospitals, to make enormous wealth, to just earn for a decent living, or to make a combination of some of these.
+One may choose this profession for varying reasons -- to serve the suffering humanity; to excel in treating patients; to make a good name and fame; to enter into academics to find cures for incurable diseases; to teach in medical schools; to establish huge hospitals; to make enormous wealth; to just earn for a decent living; or to make a combination of some of these.

 And the medical education is expensive.
 I used to pay an annual tuition fee of Rs.
 365 during my MBBS study period (now, it's around 30 lakhs of rupees in some colleges), and my father used to send Rs.
 100 per month for all my expenses -- hostel food, accommodation, etc. There were no private medical colleges at that time.
 Now, the cost of the MBBS medical education may range from many lakhs to a few crores of rupees in India.
 It is a great "pressure" to invest such an amount and to worry about the uncertainty of reasonable revenue returns after the graduation.